Ree group: Ree groups of type 2B2

 The Ree groups of type 2B2 were first found by Suzuki (1960) using a different method, and are usually called Suzuki groups.
 Ree noticed that they could be constructed from the groups of type B2 using a variation of the construction of Steinberg (1959).
 Ree realized that a similar construction could be applied to the Dynkin diagrams F4 and G2, leading to two new families of finite simple groups.

 Ree groups of type 2G2

 The Ree groups of type 2G2(32n+1) were introduced by Ree (1960), who showed that they are all simple except for the first one 2G2(3), which is isomorphic to the automorphism group of SL_{2}(8).
-Wilson (2010) gave a simplified construction of the Ree groups, as the automorphisms of a 7-dimensional vector space over the field with 32n+1 elements preserving a bilinear form, a trilinear form, and a bilinear product.
+Wilson (2010) gave a simplified construction of the Ree groups, as the automorphisms of a 7-dimensional vector space over the field with 32n+1 elements preserving a bilinear form, a trilinear form, and a product satisfying a twisted linearity law.